rive/scripts/README.md

 # rive

-rive is a tool to generate documents for design languges and design systems.
+rive is a tool to generate documents for design languges and design systems. it is designed for react. features:

 -   minimum configuration
 -   visual test
 -   zero cost

 ## setup